 Are Mini-Splits Worth the Cost?

-- Rooms you don’t visit very often.
+- Areas you don’t use very often.

-- Rooms with hot and cold spots.
+- Locations with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get more accurage control over temperatures from room to room, thanks to zoned mini-split technology.
+In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over temps from room to room, as a result of zoned mini-split technology.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Specialists Can Handle All Your Mini-Split Installation Needs